loconomics/loconomics-backend/doc/development.md

 ## Gotchas

-### web_1          |   Object literal may only specify known properties, and 'select' does not exist in type 'FindConditions<Specialization>'.
+### Object literal may only specify known properties, and 'select' does not exist in type 'x'.

 Say you're working on an endpoint and get an error like this: